Main Content

 location1 - Copy.png

-In the Photorealistic subsystem, click Open Unreal Editor in the Simulation 3D Scene Configuration block to launch Unreal Editor from MATLAB.
+To launch Unreal Editor, click Open Unreal Editor in the Simulation 3D Scene Configuration block mask.

-Click Add/Import in Unreal Editor and select New Folder from the context menu.
-Create a folder called EVTOL in the Content Browser pane and then open the EVTOL folder.
+In the Content Browser pane, click Add and select New Folder from the context menu.
+Create a folder called EVTOL, and then open the EVTOL folder.

-Click Add/Import again and then select Import to Game/EVTOL.
-Navigate to the folder that the VTOLAsset is saved in and select the VTOLAsset file to open the FBX Import Options dialog box.
+Click Add again and then select Import to Game/EVTOL.
+Navigate to the folder that the VTOLAsset is saved in and select the VTOLAsset file to open the FBX Import Options window.

-To select a skeleton mesh, you must first open the Skeleton drop down list and click the View Options drop down.
-Then select both Show Engine Content and Show Plugin Content to add the UAV_Skeleton mesh option to the Skeleton drop down list.
-Then select UAV_Skeleton.
+In the FBX Import Options window, select Sekeletal Mesh.
+Open the Skeleton drop down list and click the gear icon to open the options drop down.
+Then, select both Show Engine Content and Show Plugin Content to show the UAV_Skeleton mesh option, then click UAV_Skeleton.

 Set the Import Uniform Scale parameter to 0.25 in FBX Import Options to scale the VTOL asset to a smaller, more realistic size.

-Double click to select VTOL Asset in the Content Browser pane to open the Asset Details window.
+In the Content Browser pane, double click VTOLAsset to open the Asset Details window.

-Navigate to Maps in Content Browser and click on USCityBlock to load the US City Block scene.
+1. Open Unreal Editor.
+Navigate to Maps in the Content Browser and double-click USCityBlock to load the US City Block scene.

 See Also